 In times of admiration, my hands will make their way into trouser or jean back pockets.

 As for others, sometimes it’s difficult to tell nerves from satisfaction from irritation.
 You have to really look someone in the eyes.

 Sure, the girl sitting (practically lying) on the couch as she is participating in a date may not be too enthralled to be on it; her following and walking him out may be out of pity.
 The person looking down into the deli counter may simply be indecisive despite not making eye contact.
 Perhaps the person talking through their hands could be holding back a vomit.

 A woman may express interest by teasing and twirling her hair, but maybe her locks are greasy and she really does enjoy sliding the follicles through her pinched fingers.

 We take what we are given — writers.
-How can we utilize what’s around us, what we see, the interactions to find their way into our work and characters.
-At the same time we critique and criticize ourselves.
+How can we utilize what’s around us, what we see, the interactions to find their way into our work and characters?
+At the same time, we critique and criticize ourselves.

-In the moment, a reaction and action could manifest itself.
+At the moment, a reaction and action could manifest itself.
 It could be something new and unique, and this is all depending on how the situation plays out.
 It depends on how we’re moved.